 BOTOX RESULTS ARE NOT IMMEDIATE

-Don’t expect to see the results immediately after the injection: Botox starts working 2-3 days after the procedure and takes full effect in about 10 -14 days after the procedure.
+Don’t expect to see the results immediately after the injection.
+Botox starts working 2-3 days after the procedure and takes full effect in about 10 -14 days after the procedure.
 Overall, results are very individual and vary from person to person.

-BOTOX MAY CAUSE ALLERGY
+BOTULINUM TOXIN MAY CAUSE ALLERGY